aws/aws-sigv4-auth-cassandra-java-driver-plugin/README.md

 ## How to use the Authentication Plugin

-When using the open-source DataStax Java driver, the connection to your Amazon Managed Cassandra Service cluster is represented by the `CqlSession` class.
+When using the open-source DataStax Java driver, the connection to your Amazon Keyspaces endpoint is represented by the `CqlSession` class.
 To create the `CqlSession`, you can either configure it programmatically using the `CqlSessionBuilder` class (accessed via `CqlSession.builder()`) or with the configuration file.

 ### Programmatically Configure the Driver

-When using the DataStax Java driver, you interact with Amazon Managed Cassandra Service primarily through the `CQLSession` class.
+When using the DataStax Java driver, you interact with Amazon Keyspaces primarily through the `CQLSession` class.
 You can create an instance of `CqlSession` using the `CqlSession.builder()` function. `CqlSession.builder()` enables you to specify another authentication provider for the session by using the with `withAuthProvider` function.

 To use the authentication plugin, you set a Region-specific instance of SigV4AuthProvider as the authentication provider, as in the following example.

 1. Call `addContactPoints` on the builder with a collection of `java.net.InetSocketAddress` instances corresponding to the endpoints for your Region.
 Contact points are the endpoints that the driver will connect to.
-For a full list of endpoints and Regions in the documentation, see [Service Endpoints for Amazon Managed Cassandra Service](https://docs.aws.amazon.com/mcs/latest/devguide/programmatic.endpoints.html).
+For a full list of endpoints and Regions in the documentation, see [Service Endpoints for Amazon Keyspaces](https://docs.aws.amazon.com/keyspaces/latest/devguide/programmatic.endpoints.html).
 1. Add an SSL context by calling `withSslContext` on the builder.
 This uses the trust store defined previously to negotiate SSL on the connection to the endpoints.
-SSL is required for Amazon Managed Cassandra Service.
+SSL is required for Amazon Keyspaces.
 Without this setting, connections will time out and fail.
 1. Set the local data center to the region name, in this example it is `us-east-2`.
 The local data center is used by the driver for routing of requests, and it is required when the builder is constructed with `addContactPoints`.
 1. Set the authentication provider to a new instance of `software.aws.mcs.auth.SigV4AuthProvider`.
 The `SigV4AuthProvider` is the authentication handler provided by the plugin for performing SigV4 authentication.
 You can specify the Region for the endpoints that you’re using in the constructor for `SigV4AuthProvider`, as in the following example.
 Or, you can set the environment variable or system property as shown previously.